Heritage Bank: Headquarters

 Heritage Plaza Tower, built in 1983 at 400 Ruthven Street, Toowoomba, was the first high-rise office building in Toowoomba.

 The building houses Heritage Bank's various departments and contact centre and has a branch on the ground floor.
 Heritage Plaza Tower is the workplace for approximately 400 Heritage staff.

 Products and services

 Heritage provides retail, business, and agribusiness banking services as well as superannuation, general and commercial insurance products (through Allianz) and financial planning (through Bridges Financial Services).

 Branch network

 Heritage services its members through a variety of channels.
 One of the largest being its branch network, the Bank currently has over 50 locations in Queensland and New South Wales.

+In January 2026, People First Bank announce that the following Queensland, branches will close at Millmerran, Oakey, Pittsworth, Toowoomba Range, Wilsonton, Hervey Bay, Kawana Waters, Kippa‑Ring, Coomera, Tweed Heads and Runaway Bay.

+One branch will close in New South Wales at Macquarie Park, one in Victoria at Caroline Springs, and two in South Australia at Millicent and Blackwood.